withered-magic/starpls/README.md

 ## Known Issues

+- Loading external dependencies when `bzlmod` is enabled does not yet work correctly (coming soon, tracking in https://github.com/withered-magic/starpls/issues/168).
 - Type guards are not supported.
 - Type checker shows some false positives, especially when the definitions from the builtins proto are incorrect.